peter88213/aeon2yw/docs/index.md

 [![Screenshot: Example](Screenshots/screen01.png)](https://raw.githubusercontent.com/peter88213/aeon2yw/main/docs/Screenshots/screen01.png)

+[yWriter](http://spacejock.com/yWriter7.html) is a free word processor written by Australian author and programmer Simon Haynes. yWriter's strengths are structuring novels and controlling the progress during the writing process.
+With the *aeon2yw* Python script, you can convert a novel outline created with Aeon Timeline 2 into a new yWriter project.

 ## Features

 - A template for Aeon Timeline 2 that provides characters, locations and items, as well as yWriter's scene properties such as description, notes and viewpoint.